nedmorgan/party_clock/README.md

 # party_clock
-A simple clock using JS
+A simple clock using JS and SASS.